ninetyninew/wcpscr-product-search-category-redirect/readme.txt

 Manual installation method requires downloading the plugin and uploading it to your web server via an FTP application.
 See these [instructions on how to do this](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

 == Changelog ==

+= 1.1.0 - 2022-03-23 =

+* Added: wcpscr_product_search_category_textdomain function
+* Changed: WordPress tested up to 5.9.2
+* Fixed: Translations (if included in future) may not load due to load_plugin_textdomain not registered on init

 = 1.0.1 - 2021-05-27 =